The Rise of Biosimilars and Genetics

-|A biosimilar is highly similar to and has no clinically meaningful differences from an existing FDA-approved reference product, according to the FDA.
+|According to the FDA, biosimilars are highly similar to existing FDA-approved reference products and do not have any meaningful clinical differences.
 In other words, biosimilars do not necessarily contain the same active ingredients as the reference product.
-In contrast, generic drugs do contain the same active ingredients as those of the brand name drugs.
-Biosimilars and generics are often cheaper than brand-name drugs, but are each regulated differently.|
+Instead, generic drugs do contain the same active ingredients as trademark drugs.
+Biosimilars and generic drugs are generally cheaper than brand-name drugs, but they are regulated differently.|

-|The industry has seen a rise in biosimilar and generic drugs as decades-old patents begin to expire.
-But, according to PwC, pharma companies will not be focusing on developing new patented products in the next few years.
-The Brazilian, Russian, Indian and Chinese drug markets are each expected to spend about double the amount on generics compared to patented products.|
+|As decades-old patents begin to expire, the industry has seen growth in biosimilars and generics.
+However, according to PwC, pharmaceutical companies will not focus on developing new patented products in the coming years.
+The drug markets in Brazil, Russia, India and China are all expected to spend about twice as much on generic drugs compared to patented products.|

-|Part of this rise is attributed to a growing demand for cheaper medicine.
-Generic versions of Lyrica, Advair and EpiPen all hit shelves this year, boasting reduced prices for patients with nerve pain, asthma and life-threatening allergic reactions, respectively.
-Over years of advocacy, the FDA published a new analysis showing greater competition among generic drug makers is associated with lower generic drug prices.|
+|Part of this growth is due to the growing demand for cheap drugs.
+Generic versions of Lyrica, Advair and EpiPen all hit shelves this year, lowering prices for patients with neuralgia, asthma and life-threatening allergic reactions, respectively.
+After years of advocacy, the FDA released a new analysis showing that greater competition among generic drug manufacturers correlates with lower generic drug prices.|